micheledexter/Demos/5Week/notes.md

 # Week 5 Study Questions
+These questions relate to the following topics:
 - [Java Basics, Variables and Classes](#java-basics-variables-and-classes)
 - [Access Modifiers, Interfaces, Abstract Classes and Strings](#access-modifiers-interfaces-abstract-classes-and-strings)
 - [Object Super Class, Exceptions, and Reflections](#object-super-class,exceptions-and-reflections)
 - [Garbage Collection, Collections and Comparing](#garbage-collection-collections-and-comparing)
 - [Threads, Packaging and Testing](#threads-packaging-and-testing)

+Each question will have answers in bullet point format, with possible nested items for more specific examples.

 ## Java Basics, Variables and Classes
 - [Java Basics](#java-basics)